fdevaulx/blockchain-playbook-dev/new-technology-integration/Outline.md

     * Your blockchain system will likely hold valuable data that others not participating in the blockchain will want to access.
 Make sure you figure out how inter-system and inter-organization communication will work.
 RESTful web service APIs are becoming ubiquituous for this purpose.

 Use Cases:
+* You may want to setup a blockchain for tracking supply chain movements of goods to guarantee certain requirements are met from initial sourcing.
+Some of the data is sensitive, so you cannot grant the general public access to the data which may contain sensitive technical specifications or pricing.
+Consider setting up an API with RESTful web services to allow the public to view a subset of the information or redacted information.

 9. Identity and Access Management
 Identity and Access Management is the core 'entry' point into any application.
 It also serves as the gate keeper of user roles and responsibilities.